smartmuel/ngrok-discord-docker/README.md

 # A Little About The Project

-This project first started to allow the use of minecraft server easy use of [ngrok](https://ngrok.com) free tier.
+This project first started for hosted minecraft server easy use of [ngrok](https://ngrok.com) free tier.
 If you have suggestions for improvements please feel free to open an issue.

 ## Usage